St Martin in the Fields (parish)

 St Martin in the Fields was a civil parish in the county of Middlesex, later part of the new County of London, England.
 It took its name from the Church of St Martin-in-the-Fields and was within the Liberty of Westminster.
 Within its boundaries were the former extra-parochial areas of Buckingham Palace and St James's Palace.
+At the 1921 census (the last before the abolition of the parish), St Martin in the Fields had a population of 10,666.

 Geography

 St Martin in the Fields was an ancient parish.
 In 1542, it gained the "lands between the church of St Clement Danes and the Palace of Westminster" from the parish of Westminster St Margaret.

 The parish originally included a number of areas that were carved out between 1645 and 1724 to create new parishes: